KatherineB/TimePicker/README.md

    <div class="timeBox"></div>
    <?php include('TimePicker/TimePicker.php'); ?>
    ```
-4. Add this line at the end of page:
+4. Before '</body>', add this line:

    ```
    <script src="TimePicker/TimePicker.js"></script>
    ```
+5. If the web page containing the newly installed TimePicker is a '.html' file, change the file extension to '.php' instead.